anusii/import_order_lint/README.md

 dart run custom_lint
 ```

-By default, the plugin will use your package name from `pubspec.yaml`
-to identify project-specific imports.
-If you need to override this,
+### Project Name Identification

+For correct import categorization, the tool needs to know your project name.
+By default, it tries to determine this from your `pubspec.yaml` file, but this may not always work correctly, especially in complex repository structures.

+You have two options to ensure correct project name identification:

-you can set the `DART_PROJECT_NAME` environment variable:
+1. For linting with `custom_lint`, set the `DART_PROJECT_NAME` environment variable:

 ```bash
 # On Unix-like systems (Linux, macOS)